-Pam McWilliams lived and worked in New York City during her early career in PR and on Wall Street, but she’s lived in the Dallas area long enough to have raised two sons, two Golden Retrievers, and one husband.
-She’s passionate about any good read but writes mysteries; so far her fiction has appeared in Shooter Literary Magazine and the mystery anthology Murder Across the Map.
-Pam blogs about the arts in Shouts from a Third Act.
+Pam McWilliams called New York City home during her post-college career working in financial PR and on Wall Street, but she’s lived in the Dallas area long enough to have mostly raised two sons, three Golden Retrievers and one husband.
+She’s passionate about any good read and co-hosts a Book Club for some disadvantaged elementary school kids in South Dallas, but when it comes to writing, she prefers the twists and turns of a mystery.
+So far her fiction has appeared in Shooter Literary Magazine and two anthologies: Meet Cute and Murder Across the Map.
+Pam also blogs about the Arts (and why they matter!) in Shouts from a Third Act.

 Charlotte Gruber has loved to read her whole life.
-Growing up, she hoped to live the exciting life of a protagonist—instead, she found herself working as an exercise jockey, women’s apparel buyer, Registered Nurse, and auctioneer.
+Growing up, she hoped to live the exciting life of a protagonist—instead, she found herself in a variety of jobs, including: exercise jockey, women’s apparel buyer, Registered Nurse, and auctioneer.
 She brings this checkered past to her crime fiction novels.
-She’s a member of both Mystery Writers of America and Sisters in Crime, where she serves as newsletter editor.
+She’s a member of both Mystery Writers of America and Sisters in Crime.
 A third generation Texan, Charlotte lives in Dallas with her husband, daughter, and two very crazy dogs.